fierza-dev/dirhunter/README.md

 - 🌐 **HTTP/HTTPS Compatibility**: Automatically detects and handles protocols correctly.
 - 🛠️ **Beta & Stable Versions**: Enjoy experimental features in the beta version or the stability of older versions.
 - 🔥 **Shebang Support**: Allows the tool to be executed directly as a script in Unix-like systems.

+##🚀 What's New?
+- Customizable Scanning Speed with Thread Configuration
+- Adjustable Timeout for Better Control
+- Enhanced Scanning Speed for Faster Results
+- Optimized Code for Better Performance
+- Bug Fixes & Improvements
+- And More

 ## Installation
 1. Clone this repository: